erlef/website/priv/working_groups/epc.md

 ### Background

-Interfacing with other languages is a common practice to harness efficiency or to provide extensability which cannot be realized by the Erlang VM alone.
+Interfacing with other languages is a common practice to harness efficiency or to provide extensibility which cannot be realized by the Erlang VM alone.
 There are two ways to achieve interoperability:  Ports and NIFs.
 Ports are more safe and robust than NIFs due to protection by OS process segregation.
 On the other hand, NIFs have the potential to be more efficient than Ports, especially in the context of high performance computing,